locnnil/workshop/docs/tutorial/index.rst

 .. code-block:: console

-   $ workshop hack golang check-health
+   $ workshop hack golang setup-base

-This opens the :samp:`check-health` hook that |ws_markup| runs to test whether the SDK's functional after launch or refresh.
+This opens the :samp:`setup-base` hook that |ws_markup| runs at launch or refresh to set up the base image for the SDK.
-Add the following script that checks if the proxy socket is in place:
+Add the following script that installs a debugger and an alternative compiler:

 .. code-block:: console
-   :caption: check-health
+   :caption: setup-base

    #!/usr/bin/bash

-   if [ -n "$SSH_AUTH_SOCK" ]; then
-     workshopctl set-health okay
-   else
-     workshopctl set-health --code=ssh-fails error "SSH interface fails" fi
+   apt-get update
+   apt-get install -y delve
+   apt-get install -y clang

 Saving and exiting should refresh the workshop again.
 At this point, you've built a real, albeit simple, SDK from scratch in minutes;